eldaromv/eldaromv/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Eldar
 =============================================================================================================================

 I've been learning javascropt for a year.
-After my graduation, I realized that I want to work in it sphere.
+After my graduation, I realized that I want to work in IT sphere.
 About 6 months I've been learning Backend Java programming.
 But then I changed my mind and took courses of Frotend Javascript Developer.
 I'm still on my small stuyding way.

 👨‍🎓 Higher education: Pacific National University 2019-2023 Bachelor’s Degree in Linguistics Achievements related to studies: Participation in a conference on the culture of the countries of the studied language;